-Back in the spring of this year, shortly after finishing my COAL series, my wife and I replaced our VW Touareg with a larger vehicle (COAL on that one to follow at the one-year mark) and then I decided to trade in our Honda Odyssey on this, one of the last 2014 Subaru Outbacks made with the 3.6 liter flat-six engine and a conventional 5-speed automatic transmission.
+Back in the spring of this year, shortly after finishing the original run of my COAL series, my wife and I replaced our VW Touareg with a Mercedes GL450 and then I decided to trade in our Honda Odyssey on this, one of the last 2014 Subaru Outbacks made with the 3.6 liter flat-six engine and a conventional 5-speed automatic transmission.

 I had deliberated for a long time and looked at several cars but kept coming back to the Subaru.
 Not because I was a fan of the styling (In fact I’ve long thought this generation to be by far the least attractive of all Subarus since the 70’s and on top of that find the 6-spoke wheel design from 2013-on to be borderline offensive) but because it is quite roomy inside, seemed well put together, had permanent all-wheel-drive, and would serve as a great combination work and play vehicle while having phenomenal resale value as well as hopefully better than average reliability and durability.

 Eventually I took my wife with me to drive an Outback.
 We started with the 4-cylinder and CVT version, a quick drive revealed that it was quite a bit underpowered at our altitude (for me anyway) and made noises that were not particularly refined.
 Then we tried the 6-cylinder and found it to be a significant improvement.
 Smooth, quiet, fairly refined.
 OK, this would do.